gutenye/debs/README.md

 ===========

 - Use [aptly](http://www.aptly.info/) to create an APT repository.
+- Use [Github Pages](https://pages.github.com/) to host the APT repository.
+Be aware that Github is not meant for this kind of hosting and have a [100MB per file limit](https://help.github.com/articles/what-is-my-disk-quota/), alternative you can use Amazon S3 for hosting.
 - Documentation on creating an deb package: [Debian New Maintainers' Guide](http://www.debian.org/doc/manuals/maint-guide/index.en.html), [Packaging Wiki](https://wiki.debian.org/Packaging)

 Copyright